An open quantum Kirwan map: Strict Units

-\item For any ${\bm x} \in {\bf crit}$, there is a unique solution \eqref{eqna3} with $x(0) = {\bm x}$.
+\item For any ${\bm x} \in {\rm Crit} F_L$, there is a unique solution \eqref{eqna3} with $x(0) = {\bm x}$.

-\item The evaluation at time zero ${\mc M}_\circ ( {\bm x}_M) \to \bar{L}$ is a submersion. \end{enumerate} \end{lemma}
+\item The evaluation at time zero ${\mc M}_\circ ( {\bm x}_M) \to L$ is a submersion. \end{enumerate} \end{lemma}

 The proof is left to the reader.
-Choosing a function $F^\circ = F + f^\circ$ where $f^\circ$ satisfies the conditions of Lemma \ref{lemmaa10}, the perturbation data for certain simple weighted types are also determined by the coherence condition.
-The following two lemmata gives these perturbation data explicitly and prove that they are regular.
-Their proofs are also very straightforward and are left to the reader.
+Choosing a function $F^\circ = F_L + f^\circ$ where $f^\circ$ satisfies the conditions of Lemma \ref{lemmaa9}, the perturbation data for certain simple weighted domain types are also determined by the coherence condition.
+The following two lemmata give these perturbation data explicitly and prove that they are regular.
+Their proofs are left to the reader.

-\begin{lemma} Choose $f^\circ$ satisfying the conditions of Lemma \ref{lemmaa10}.
-Let $\hat\Gamma$ be one of the first five ${\rm Y}$-shapes listed in Figure \ref{figure8}.
-Then the perturbation $P_{\hat\Gamma}$ that is equal to $f^\circ$ on the (first, if any) forgettable incoming edge and is trivial on other edges and trivial on the two-dimensional component is regular.
+\begin{lemma} Choose $f^\circ$ satisfying the conditions of Lemma \ref{lemmaa9}.
+Let $\hat\Gamma$ be one of the first five ${\rm Y}$-shapes listed in Figure \ref{figure6}.
+Then the perturbation $P_{\hat\Gamma}$ that is equal to $f^\circ$ on the (first, if any) forgettable incoming edge and is trivial on other edges and trivial on the two-dimensional component is (strongly) regular.

-Moreover, if $\tilde\Gamma$ is an uncrowded and controlled refinement of $\hat\Gamma$, then $\tilde\Gamma$ is classified by the labellings of the boundary tails.
+Moreover, if $\hat {\bm \Gamma}$ is an uncrowded and controlled refinement of $\hat\Gamma$, then $\hat {\bm \Gamma}$ is classified by the labellings of the boundary tails.
 Then we have